Renault Clio hatchback - Interior & comfort

 The Clio's interior is undoubtedly the biggest area of change customers will notice, with an upmarket new design, improved materials and significantly updated technology.
 Despite the car’s slightly reduced length, Renault has chipped away at interior elements, shaving millimetres off them to create more space.

-The higher trim levels get the Clio’s new attention-grabbing party piece, a 9.3-inch portrait central touchscreen, but the instrument panel is also new, with a larger central screen between analogue gauges, or an entirely digital display.
+The top trim level gets the Clio’s new attention-grabbing party piece, a 9.3-inch portrait central touchscreen, but the instrument panel is also new, with a larger central screen between analogue gauges, or an entirely digital display that's sharp and customisable, with different themes based on each driving mode.
 When the latter is fitted, you can change its mode and display the sat nav, leaving your passenger free to choose their favourite radio station.
-The Clio's infotainment system isn't quite as slick to use as the best in class but it has plenty of features and you can opt to use Apple CarPlay or Android Auto if you prefer on Iconic models and above.
+The Clio's infotainment system isn't quite as slick to use as the best in class but it has plenty of features, and you can opt to use Apple CarPlay or Android Auto on all models.

-The new 9.3-inch portrait infotainment screen dominates the centre of the Clio’s dashboard but entry-level models do without it, getting a much smaller screen for the radio instead.
-Iconic models are fitted with a seven-inch version, which does at least come with Apple CarPlay and Android Auto.
+The seven-inch portrait infotainment screen dominates the centre of the Clio’s dashboard.
+Previously, entry-level Play versions did without an infotainment screen, getting a basic radio display instead.
+Both Evolution and Techno trims are fitted with this display, which also comes with Apple CarPlay and Android Auto.

 The standard equipment list is generally long and the same goes for the safety equipment list.
 Every Clio comes with LED headlights, cruise control with a speed limiter and automatic folding door mirrors.
-To keep every Clio driver safe, every car comes with traffic sign recognition, lane keeping assist and autonomous emergency braking.
+To keep every Clio driver safe, every car comes with lane-keeping assist and autonomous emergency braking, while Techno versions and above get traffic sign recognition.

-If you would like rear parking sensors, the larger infotainment screen, a leather steering wheel, tinted windows or bigger alloy wheels, you’ll need to go for the Iconic trim level or above.
+If you would like front parking sensors, tinted rear windows or bigger alloy wheels, you’ll also need to avoid the basic Evolution trim level.